nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 The `native_format` parameter should contain the same native format type identifier that was given to `pgPutScrap()`.
 For example, if running on a Macintosh, the `native_format` might be `paig`.
 On a Windows machine, `native_format` would be the value returned from `RegisterClipboardFormat()`.

 The `def_embed_callback` parameter is an optional function pointer to an `embed_ref` callback function.
-The purpose of providing this parameter is to initialize any
-`embed_ref`s read from the clipboard to use your callback function.
+The purpose of providing this parameter is to initialise any `embed_ref`s read from the clipboard to use your callback function.
 If `def_embed_callback` is NULL it will be ignored (and the default callback used by OpenPaige will be placed into any `embed_ref`s read).

 ##### NOTE (Windows)
 **IMPORTANT:** You must call `OpenClipboard()` before calling `pgGetScrap()`, then call `CloseClipboard()` after you are through processing the data.
 OpenPaige can't open the clipboard for you because it can't assume there is a valid `HWND` available within its structure.